 - 1-800-MEDICARE (1-800-633-4227).
 TTY users should call 1-877-486-2048, 24 hours a day/7 days a week; - The Social Security Office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday.
 TTY users should call 1-800-325-0778 (applications); or - Your State Medicaid Office (applications) (See Section 6 of this chapter for contact information).

-If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us. - If you have documentation to support that we have applied an incorrect low income subsidy level to your account, please contact the Member Services for instructions on how to submit this supporting documentation (phone numbers are printed on the back cover of this booklet).
+If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect costsharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

+- If you have documentation to support that we have applied an incorrect low income subsidy level to your account, please contact the Member Services department for instructions on how to submit this supporting documentation (phone numbers are printed on the back cover of this booklet).
 Once we receive valid supporting documentation, our system of record will be updated within one (1) business day of receipt of the documentation.
 We will apply the correct low income subsidy information to your account so you can get your prescription drugs at the appropriate cost sharing level.
 We will also submit a request to CMS to ask them to correct the low income subsidy information stored in their system.
-Once CMS processes the request, they will send us a notification to inform us your copayment level has been corrected and we will proceed to update our system so you can continue to pay the correct copayment when you get your prescription drugs at a pharmacy. - HealthSun Health Plans will accept any one of the following forms of evidence from beneficiaries or pharmacists to establish that a beneficiary qualifies for Extra Help due to their low-income status: - A copy of the member's Medicaid card which includes the member's name and an eligibility date during a month after June of the previous calendar year; - A copy of a state document that confirms active Medicaid status during a month after June of the previous calendar year; - A print out from the State electronic enrollment file showing Medicaid status during a month after June of the previous calendar year; - A screen print from the State's Medicaid systems showing Medicaid status during a month after June of the previous calendar year; - A letter from the Social Security Administration (SSA) showing that the individual receives SSI: or, an Application Filed by Deemed Eligible that conforms the member is "...automatically eligible for extra help..."; or - Other documentation provided by the State showing Medicaid status during a month after June of the previous calendar year. - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
-If you overpay your copayment, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
-If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
-If a state paid on your behalf, we may make payment directly to the state.
-Please contact Member Services if you have questions (phone numbers are printed on the back cover of this booklet).
+Once CMS processes the request, they will send us a notification to inform us your copayment level has been corrected and we will proceed to update our system so you can continue to pay the correct copayment when you get your prescription drugs at a pharmacy. - HealthSun Health Plans will accept any one of the following forms of evidence from a member, the member's pharmacist, advocate, representative, family member or other individual acting on behalf of the member to establish that a member qualifies for Extra Help due to their low-income status: - A copy of the member's Medicaid card which includes the member's name and an eligibility date during a month after June of the previous calendar year; - A copy of a state document that confirms active Medicaid status during a month after June of the previous calendar year; - A print out from the State electronic enrollment file showing Medicaid status during a month after June of the previous calendar year; - A screen print from the State's Medicaid systems showing Medicaid status during a month after June of the previous calendar year; - A letter from the Social Security Administration (SSA) showing that the individual receives SSI: or,